scikit-hep/hist/README.md

   - `.plot2d_full()` shows 1D projects around a 2D plot
   - `.plot_pull(...)` performs a pull plot
   - `.plot_pie()` makes a pie plot
+  - `.show()` provides a nice str printout using Histoprint

+- Extended Histogram features:
+  - `.density()` computes the density as an array

 - Notebook ready: Hist has gorgeous in-notebook representation.
   - No dependencies required